 However, the difficulty could be due to the language itself.

-The morphology (structure of the language) of English is quite poor, according to Rutgers University associate professor of psycholinguistics, Nuria Sagarra.
-She said that if the morphology of the student’s first language is rich and he or she is studying a language that has a richer morphology, the learning would be easier.
+The morphology (structure of the language) of English is quite poor.
+This is according to Rutgers University associate professor of psycholinguistics, Nuria Sagarra.
+She said that if the morphology of the student’s first language is rich.
+If he or she is studies a language with a richer morphology, the learning is easier.
 Having a good memory helps as well.